 Susan Muncey’s book Trends Beyond Life: In Search of Immortality (2006) examined social trends, death trends and digital immortality.
 She also created the Diary of Mankind, a digital time capsule/online legacy site and forerunner of Facebook’s Timeline and Google’s Historypin.
 She has written regularly over many years for popular blogs and trend publications.

 Major trends Muncey spotted early on include slow design, nostalgia, vintage and curiosity collecting.
 As a result, she purchased the domain ShopCurious.com in 2005, launching the online curiosity shop in 2008 with a pop-up sale of vintage clothing and accessories.
 She supported its success with ShopCurious Blog, now ShopCuriousMag.com and Curious Trends.
 ShopCurious.com has achieved broad press coverage from the likes of FT, Stella Magazine, The Telegraph, and Style Bubble.
 The website was relaunched in February 2020 with a new blog.

 In 1997, Muncey opened Fashion Gallery in Little Venice, one of London’s first concept stores, selling fashion, furniture, art and accessories.
 It was also one of the first shops to stock emerging young designers, including avant-garde creations by Arkadius and knitwear by Julien Macdonald.
 In 1999, the boutique was shortlisted (along with Selfridges and one other innovative store) for Drapers’ Record Top Buyer of the Year award.

 Before Fashion Gallery, Muncey was an investment manager in the City, which gave her significant insight into economic trend forecasting.
-She has a Master’s degree in fashion history and culture (Fashion Cultures: history and culture) from the London College of Fashion, is an Associate Member of the CFA Institute and a graduate of Cambridge University, where she specialized in historical geography (with a first in statistical analysis).
+She has a Master’s degree in fashion history and culture (Fashion Cultures: history and culture) from the London College of Fashion, is an Associate Member of the CFA Institute and a graduate of Cambridge University, where she specialized in historical geography.